Debt Payoff Calculator

 - US: National Foundation for Credit Counseling (nfcc.org)

 These organisations can negotiate with creditors, set up manageable payment plans, and advise on options like DROs and IVAs (UK) or Chapter 7/13 bankruptcy (US).
+All are free to use - never pay a company to broker debt help you can get without charge.

 Once debt-free, the savings goal calculator helps you redirect those payments into savings.
 The compound interest calculator shows how the same monthly amount grows when invested instead of servicing debt.
+For single-loan payoff questions, see the loan calculator to model amortisation schedules directly.

 All calculations run in your browser.
 No financial data is stored or transmitted.